aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 5. Set [PlayMode](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AudioPlayModePreset) and `Volume` exposed by the [AudioFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AudioFrame) object.
 6. Save the modified presentation.

-This Javascript code shows you how to add an embedded audio frame to a slide:
+This JavaScript code shows you how to add an embedded audio frame to a slide:

 ```javascript
 // Instantiates a Presentation class that represents a presentation file